 \subsection{Ego-Vision Humanoid World Model}

-Prior auto-regressive models learn system dynamics by mimicking existing controllers for continuous tasks like velocity tracking~\cite{li2025offline}.
+Prior auto-regressive models learn system dynamics by mimicking existing controllers for continuous tasks such as velocity tracking~\cite{li2025offline}.
 However, when applied to high-dimensional image observations, this pixel-prediction approach suffers from compounding errors over long horizons.
-This issue is exacerbated in \textbf{contact-aware} scenarios where defining a goal trajectory in pixel space is often intractable.
+This issue is exacerbated in \textbf{contact-aware} scenarios where defining a goal trajectory in the pixel space is often intractable.

-To address this, we draw inspiration from general world models like Dreamer~\cite{hafner2023mastering} and JEPA~\cite{assran2025v}.
-We focus on predicting abstract latent of future observations, enabling the model to capture more fundamental structures within the data.
+To address this, we draw inspiration from general world models such as Dreamer~\cite{hafner2023mastering} and JEPA~\cite{assran2025v}.
+We focus on predicting the abstract latent states of future observations, enabling the model to capture more fundamental structures within the data.
 As illustrated in Fig. \ref{fig:wm}, our world model is composed of several key components detailed below.

-First, the world model leverages a recurrent neural network (RNN) to maintain a deterministic dynamics latent state $h_t$, which summarizes dynamics information across time.
+First, the world model leverages a recurrent neural network (RNN) to maintain a deterministic dynamics latent state $h_t$.
 At each step, a stochastic latent state $z_t$, which extracts the abstract latent of the current observation, is inferred from the current observation $o_t$ and the latent state $h_{t}$.
-Similar to an autoencoder, the model is trained to reconstruct the observation $o_t$ as $\hat{o}_t$ after passing it through a latent bottleneck, which compels the latent state $z_t$ to encode the most salient and abstract features.
+Similar to an autoencoder, the model is trained to reconstruct the observation $o_t$ as $\hat{o}_t$ after passing it through a bottleneck, which compels the latent state $z_t$ to encode the most salient and abstract features.
 For notational simplicity, we let $\phi$ denote the parameters of all world model components, with $q_{\phi}$ and $p_{\phi}$ representing the encoder and decoder, respectively.
 The overall process can then be expressed as: